smaurice101/readthedocs/docs/source/api.rst

 - **viperhpdetraining**
   - Users can do real-time machine learning (RTML) on the data in Kafka topics.
 This is very powerful and useful for "transactional learnings" on the fly using our HPDE technology.
 HPDE will find the optimal algorithm for the data in less than 60 seconds.

+- **viperpreprocessrtms**
+  - Users can use this function to mesh TEXT data with TML machine learning output to cross-reference entities with TEXT files like log files.
+This function is a very powerful function that incorporates "past memory" of real-time events using sliding time windows.
+For details see: How TML incorporates real-time memory using sliding time windows

 - **viperhpdetrainingbatch**
   - Users can do real-time machine learning (RTML) on the data in Kafka topics.
 This is very powerful and useful for "transactional learnings" on the fly using our HPDE technology.
     HPDE will find the optimal algorithm for the data in less than 60 seconds.
 Batch allows you to perform ML on multiple IDs at once.

 - **viperhpdepredict**